jean-acsas/pwa-demo/README.md

 )
 ```

-CacheFirst() means the PWA will try to read from the cache first, which is useful for content that don't change often.
+CacheFirst() means the PWA will try to read from the cache first, which is useful for content that doesn't change often.
 Alternatively, you might want to use the NetworkFirst() strategy.

 Finally, we register our service worker within a `<script>` above the closing `</body>` tag of our index.html.